pedro-git-projects/dwm/README.md

 ## The objective

 This is a heavily patched version of the suckless dynamic window manager from the suckless team.
-It is intended to be a complete replacement for a desktop environment and completely usable as a daily driver for anything from programming to media editing to music production.
+It is intended to be a complete replacement for a desktop environment.

 This repository exists mainly for my personal interest in being able to easily bootstrap a system when needed, but I figured others might want to use it as well.

-## What is used/ the dependencies
+Note that I use this WM in arch linux, but any distro with the necessary packages will be able to run it.

+## Dependencies

+- xrandr for multiple monitor setups

-- Blueberry for managing bluetooth
+- nm-applet for managing networks

-- Network Manager Applet as a frontend to the network manager application
+- xfce4-power-manager as the power manager

+- blueman for bluetooth connections

+- xfce4-notifyd for notifications

+- polkit for managing authentications

-- Picom as the compositor
+- picom as the compositor

-- Polkit for managing privileged operations
+- numlockx for getting the numeric keyboard working at the display manager

+- volctl to manage volume

-- Unclutter for automatically hiding the cursor when inactive
+- unclutter to hide the cursor when it is not in use

-- Volumeicon for ... you can make this one up

-- Xrandr for multi-monitor setups

-- Wmname set as LG3D to solve Java reparenting programs (for example in Intellij IDEA)

-- Xfce4-notifyd for displaying notifications

-- Xfce4-power-manager for battery info

-- Xfce4-taskmanger as the task manager
+- keepassxc as the password manager

-My slstatus build is also included for cpu, battery, calendar and clock info.
+- feh for background rendering

+- xkbpmap to set the keyboard layout

+- my (included) build of slstatus

-## Included patches
+## Patches

 - dwm-alphasystray
 - dwm-autostart